drowe67/freedv-gui/USER_MANUAL.md

 # Release Notes

+## V1.6.0 August 2021

+1. Bugfixes:
+    a.
+Suppressed clipping of TX speech when PTT is released.
+(PR #123)
+    b.
+Added missing mode labels for 800XA and 2400B as a result of implementing multi-RX in 1.5.3.
+(PR #128)
+    c.
+Fixed analog passthrough when using 2400B.
+(PR #130)
+    d.
+Fixed non-responsible scroll controls on macOS.
+(PR #139)
+    e.
+Auto EQ now working for 800XA.
+(PR #141)
+    f.
+Reset scatter plot state when multi-RX switches modes.
+(PR #146)
+    g.
+Use selected sound device sample rates for the equalizer controls.
+(PR #142)
+2. Enhancements:
+    a.
+Frequency ticks moved to the top of the waterfall.
+(PR #115)
+    b.
+Optimized rendering code for the waterfall display to improve responsiveness on slower machines.
+(PR #127, PR #137)
+    c.
+Fixed navigation issues encountered while using screen readers.
+(PR #121)
+    d.
+Allow main window to expand horizontally for shorter displays.
+(PR #135, #121)
+    e.
+Allow autoconversion of voice keyer file to selected TX mode's sample rate.
+(PR #145)
+    f.
+Multi-RX: decode each supported mode on its own thread.
+(PR #129)
+3. New features:
+    a.
+Added support for alternative configuration files by specifying -f/--config options.
+(PR #119, #125)
+    b.
+Added support for PTT input, e.g. for foot switches.
+(PR #136)
+4. Build system:
+    a.
+Use MacPorts/Homebrew PortAudio for macOS builds.
+(PR #134, #138)
+    b.
+Bootstrapped wxWidgets now uses version 3.1.5.
+(PR #147)
+    c.
+Added support for bootstrapped wxWidgets on Windows builds.
+(PR #124)
+    d.
+Updated Docker container for Windows builds to Fedora 34.
+(PR #124)

 ## V1.5.3 April 2021

 1. Simultaneous decode of 2020, 1600 and 700C/D/E (without needing to push Stop first, change the mode and push Start again).